Netiwit Chotiphatphaisal

 Netiwit studied political science at Chulalongkorn University while being a librarian at the Santi Pracha Dhamma Library.

 In April 2020, he was voted by students of Faculty of Political Science, Chulalongkorn University to be the President of the Political Science Student Union of Chulalongkorn University for 2020–2021.

 On 31 March 2021, Netiwit was elected by Chulalongkorn University undergraduates to be the President of Chulalongkorn University's Student Union (SUCU) with a landslide victory, the highest votes received for the position and highest-turnout rate over decades.

 He graduated from Chulalongkorn University in 2023 and is now a visiting fellow at Harvard Divinity School.

-Netiwit has also been credited as a pioneer of the Milk Tea Alliance along with Hong Kong activist Joshua Wong.
+Netiwit has also been credited as a follower of the Milk Tea Alliance along with Hong Kong activist Joshua Wong.
 In 2017, Time magazine described him as "the message for social sanity," citing his advocacy for democracy and education reform in Thailand.

 In 2014, he publicly declared himself a conscientious objector against military service in Thailand, citing corruption and violence in the camps when he turned 18 years old.
 In 2025, he was charged in court for refusing conscription and his case was sent to the Constitutional Court, marking the first time conscientious objector case in Thai legal history.
 If found guilty, he could face a maximum jail sentence of three years.

 In the same year, he was awarded the Prince Claus Seed Award for his free expression through film, particularly citing his documentary The Last Breath of Sam Yan, which documents the struggle against gentrification and the protection of a minority Taoist shrine.